AI & Data Fundamentals

 Challenges to Plan For

 - Data quality and volume.
-Computer vision models generally need large, diverse, well-labeled datasets to generalize reliably, and assembling that data, including accurate labeling, can be labor-intensive and expensive.
+These models need large, varied, well-labeled datasets to work reliably.
+Gathering and labeling that data is slow and expensive.

 - Bias in training data.
 If a dataset skews toward certain conditions, demographics, or contexts, the resulting model can underperform or behave unfairly outside those conditions.